Intrusion Inc.: 1990s

 In 1998, ODS Networks acquired Essential Communications Corporation, a producer of switches and Ethernet products.

 In 1999, ODS Networks formed Intrusion.com Inc., a wholly owned subsidiary with a focus on the information security business.

-The 2000s
+2000s

 On June 1, 2000, the name changed from ODS Networks Inc. to Intrusion.com, Inc., and its ticker symbol from ODSI to INTZ.

 On November 1, 2001, the company changed its name again from Intrusion.com, Inc. to Intrusion Inc.

 Intrusion announced a $800,000 contract with Fort Hood to deploy Infinity flow-enabled switching products to provide insider threat protection.

-The 2020s
+2020s

 In 2020, Jack Blount was appointed CEO and changed the focus toward developing a new network detection and response product named Intrusion Shield.

 The company relocated its headquarters from Richardson, Texas to Plano, Texas.
 Blount resigned as CEO in 2021 amid SEC allegations of false and misleading claims.

 In 2021, Tony Scott, a former Chief Information Officer of the United States, was appointed President and CEO of the company.